scottish-pl-institute/programme-template/README.md

-# A LaTeX template for listing seminar programmes
+# A LaTeX template for typesetting seminar programmes

 Make sure to have installed a reasonably modern distribution of [texlive](https://www.tug.org/texlive/), then edit `programme.tex` and